 On some trips, you may have to take more than one bus or train to get where you're going.
 If you pay in cash, ask the bus driver for a transfer.
 It’s free and good for unlimited rides for up to 2½ hours.

-If you pay with a Go-To Card, Metropass, U-Pass or Go-To College Pass, you can transfer to any bus or to light rail for 2½ hours.
+If you pay with a Go-To Card, Metropass, U-Pass, College Pass or Student Pass, you can transfer to any bus or to light rail for 2½ hours.
 Your transfer is built into the card – just make sure to touch your card to the reader on the bus as you board or to the card reader on the station platform before boarding METRO lines.

 If you pay with a SuperSaver 31-Day Pass or Stored Value Card, your transfer to another bus is also built in.
 However, you cannot use a SuperSaver Stored Value Card if you're transferring to the train.
 Get a Go-To Card, which has a transfer built into your card.

 Transfers from Northstar trains to buses and light rail are free.
 Transfers from buses and light rail to Northstar require an additional fare.